nbicocchi/learn-microservices/modules/containerization/slides/4 - Container orchestration.md

       - ./data:/tmp
 ```

-- **Bind Mount**: The path `./data:/tmp` specifies a bind mount.
+- **volumes**: The path `./data:/tmp` specifies a bind mount.
 This means that the directory `./data` on the host machine is directly mounted into the container at `/tmp`.
 Any changes made in the container at `/tmp` will be reflected on the host's `./data` directory and vice versa.

 ```bash
 mkdir data